 by Karolina from Polish Foodies

 Zakopane is one of the best winter escapes in Europe.
 It’s located in the heart of Tatras, Poland’s highest mountains.
 There are many ski slopes around, so if you are a fan of winter sports, you won’t get bored in Zakopane!
 Those who can’t ski may go hiking.
-There are many routes that are safe to go during the wintertime.
-Some of them are Dolina Chocholowska or Dolina Kościeliska.
+Many routes are safe to go during the wintertime, including Dolina Chocholowska or Dolina Kościeliska.

 by Alexandra from The Alternative Travel Guide

-Wrocław is beautiful at any time of the year, but it has a special charm in December when its Christmas market opens.
-Conde Nast Traveler listed it as one of the most beautiful Christmas markets in Europe.
+Wrocław is beautiful at any time of the year, but it has a unique charm in December when its Christmas market opens.
+Conde Nast Traveler listed it as one of Europe’s most beautiful Christmas markets.

 Wroclaw belonged to Germany until the end of World War II, which is why the cultures of Eastern and Western Europe are interwoven here.
 The Christmas Market (Jarmark Bożonarodzeniowy in Polish) has been held in the streets of the Old Town since the 16th century.
 It is unique in its kind as it features a combination of German frugality and Slavic pomp.